How to use eLENA

 Intervention type: interventions grouped by the type of intervention (e.g. the Donor human milk for low-birth-weight infants intervention would be under the Situational subheading while the Vitamin A supplementation in infants and children 6–59 months of age intervention would be under the Supplementation subheading).

 Please note that with the exception of the A-Z list of interventions and Interventions by Category, all interventions may not be represented in all groups (e.g. the Conditional cash transfer programmes and nutritional status intervention wouldn’t be found in the Health conditions, Life course or Micronutrients browsing groups).

 About eLENA: provides background, historical, partnership and other information.

 The narrative text can be found under the intervention title in the large gray box.
 The text provides very brief background on the intervention as well as the nutrition problem the intervention is designed to address.
-It generally includes limited biological information as well as one or two key statistics, a brief summary of the evidence of the intervention’s effectiveness and recommendations.
+It generally includes limited biological information as well as one or two key statistics and a brief summary of the evidence of the intervention’s effectiveness.

 If formal recommendations from WHO are available, they will be clearly presented within this box.
 Recommendations can come from guidelines or other guidance documents.
 For interventions for which many WHO recommendations may exist, summaries of the recommendations are provided.

 The development of global guidelines and recommendations is one of WHO’s core functions.
 Where available, links to WHO documents offering relevant guidance are presented for each nutrition intervention title.
 The documents included in this section are grouped into two categories: